OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/Domestic Payments.md

 | Received |
 | RejectedCancellationRequest |

-## State&nbsp;Model
+### State Model

-### Payment&nbsp;Order&nbsp;Consent
+#### Payment Order Consent

 The state model for the domestic-payment-consent resource follows the generic consent state model.
-However, does not use the &nbsp;Revoked&nbsp; status, as the consent for a domestic-payment is not a long-lived consent.
+However, does not use the Revoked status, as the consent for a domestic-payment is not a long-lived consent.

 !["Payment Order Consent Status"](images/image2018-5-18_10-24-21.png "Payment Order Consent Status")